sen-gthb/python-challenge-1/README.md

 # python-challenge-1
-Python Challenge 1
-This is the 2nd assignment for the AI class.
-This formats menu items, asks people what they want to order, and gives them a total price.
-I completed this with help from an EdX tutor and a student study group.
+This challenge utilizes Python coding to practice creating a user product.
+In this case, the product is a food truck menu which formats menu items, asks people what they want to order, tallies food and prices, and provides customers with a total price.
+Completed independently as well as in collaboration in student study groups.